-The Future Science editorial team is delighted to bring you the second edition of The Bioanalysis Glossary, which we hope continues to be regarded as an essential resource for everyone who works in bioanalysis or related fields.
+The Future Science editorial team is delighted to bring you the third edition of The Bioanalysis Glossary, which we hope continues to be regarded as an essential resource for everyone who works in bioanalysis or related fields.

 What is Bioanalysis?

 The quantitative or qualitative measurement of endogenous or exogenous analyte in biological matrices, including tissue, blood, serum, urine or other body fluids.

 Protein or small molecule indicative of homeostasis or a disease state, the concentration of which can indicate disease progression or a response to a therapeutic intervention.

 Also known as ‘follow-on biologic’.
 Subsequent version of an innovator biologic product.
 Biosimilars are characterized as having the same amino acid sequence as the originator therapeutic and also nearly identical pharmacokinetics (PK) and biological activity.